AUrdiales/generator-reactt/README.md

 - Create a react app with webpack + tslint + typescript + react to make frontend projects.

-- Choose between css and scss for the styles of your app.
+- Choose between css, scss and css in js for the styles of your app.

 - Testing suite with mocha + chai + enzyme and karma.

 - Simplicity to add react-router, redux or any package of the ecosystem.

+- Create component feature to have a templated component ready fast.

 ### Future updates

+- ~~Add emotion for css in js support.~~

+- ~~Implement a create component feature to allow the developers to have a templated component ready fast.~~

+- Use Jest instead of karma + mocha + chai.

 - Allow the creation of React + Redux + React Router proyects.

-- Add emotion for css in js support.

-- Implement a create component feature to allow the developers to have a templated component ready fast.

 ## Getting Started